finnito/Science/content/12phy/as91171/6-newtons-laws.md

 ### Examples {.c2}

 - __Rockets__: Gas is ignited causing it to heat and expand.
 It is expelled out a narrow nozzel at a high velocity.
 An equal and opposite force is exerted on the spacecraft causing it to move forwards.
-- __Bouncing Balls__: A ball thrown on the ground exerts a force on contact, the ground exerts an equal and opposite force which causes the ball to bounce.
+- __Bouncing Balls__: A ball thrown on the ground exerts a force on contact.
+The ground exerts an equal and opposite force which causes the ball to bounce.

 ![[Source](https://giphy.com/gifs/space-astronomy-tXLpxypfSXvUc)](https://media1.giphy.com/media/tXLpxypfSXvUc/giphy.gif?cid=ecf05e47z4jcc36qopxemoaw7ktazp5350nz8c2n0f4xz86h&rid=giphy.gif)